Who knew the fight against breast cancer would start in the kitchen?

 Yes, a cancer diagnosis is dramatically affected by a women’s diet, which is good news, knowing that women can be even more proactive in their fight.
 It’s entirely unfortunate the 231,000 of women in the United States who will be diagnosed with breast cancer this year didn’t know that sooner—it may have saved their life.

-Cancer, as many of us all know too well, is a debilitating and deteriorating disease that not only strip you of your life, but also your family, happiness and family’s future.
-If you’re lucky enough to survive breast cancer, you’re surely be stronger and more determined, yet not left without battle wounds of emotional and physical scars.
+Cancer, as many of us all know too well, is a debilitating and deteriorating disease that not only strips you of your life but also your family, happiness, and family’s future.
+If you’re lucky enough to survive breast cancer, you’re surely stronger and more determined, yet not left without battle wounds of emotional and physical scars.

 In many cases, surgically removing your breasts (mastectomy) is deemed your best or only chance for survival—thankfully, breast augmentation surgery is technically advanced enough that plastic procedure options of available.

 So now, today, start paying more attention to what you’re putting into your body.
 It could save your life.